 The vTPM SHALL perform normal TPM shutdown operations when a virtual platform is shut down.

 vTPM secrets SHALL NOT be exposed when the vTPM is shut down.
-Any unencrypted vTPM secrets used during vTPM operation SHALL using good information techniques, such as overwriting with zeroes.
+Any unencrypted vTPM secrets used during vTPM operation SHALL be securely erased from all system resources using good information sanitization techniques, such as overwriting with zeroes.

 If the Virtual Platform is being suspended, the vTPM volatile state SHALL be saved.
 Time SHALL NOT advance for the vTPM while the platform is suspended; for example, the Tick Counter SHALL NOT advance.

-The system SHALL take appropriate action to ensure that vTPM PCRs can be verified against the state when a virtual platform is suspended.
+The system SHALL take appropriate action to ensure that vTPM PCRs can be verified against the vPlatform state when a virtual platform is suspended.

 Shutdown Discussion (informative)